#AD – This post is sponsored by Go Ultra Low NE

 Alan was a little worried about charging up the vehicle overnight and staff reassured him that is was straightforward using a three-pin plug.
 Myth number one busted!
 We had assumed that you must install an electric charging point in your home which isn’t the case!
 Although quicker with a charging point.
 We were amazed that a full charge with a range of 280 miles would cost between £3 – £4 of electricity.
 Although the car is relatively pricey it was easy to see where family savings could be made!

 As we started our adventure I spotted that the range on the car was “only” 120 miles of charge.
 I won’t lie to you as I genuinely started to stress about charging points!
+So instantly asked the sales staff about the Kia Niro Changing Cable.
 This is something that I think a lot of people think is the downside of an electric car.
 Instead of dragging out the drama to the end of this adventure, I’ll quickly stop it.
 After driving for 46 miles the dashboard range read 90 miles.
 You see this car regenerates power as you slow down or go downhills.
 And simply plugging it in “at home”, topped the car up, even though the second day we did 34 miles.
 Which would have left 40 miles in the car.
 (I’ve left less than that in our normal car without thinking twice about it!)

 Our Weekend Electric Car Adventure